envite-consulting/camunda-carbon-reductor/api-carbon-aware/README.md

 # 🗒️Notes

-We are planning to support multiple APIs to get the information need to calculate the delay.
+We are planning to support multiple APIs to get the information needed to calculate the delay.

 # 🚀Getting Started